 Reduce professional efficacy

 This is not a place that you want to be.

-After 12 months in Saudi Arabia, I was successful in getting a job in Antarctica.
-Completely out of the healthcare industry, I was going to be running a research station.
-11 months in the icy, isolation of Antarctica.
-This was an amazing experience.
-I first began to understand what burnout was and what I had experienced those couple of years earlier.
+After 12 months in Saudi Arabia, I was successful in gaining my dream job, Station leader in Antarctica.
+Completely out of the healthcare industry, I was going to be running a research station… for 11 months in the icy, isolation of Antarctica.
+This was an amazing experience and through alot of research and self awareness work I finally began to understand what burnout was and what I had experienced those couple of years earlier.

-Funnily enough it was tradies in Antarctica who taught me the value of a psychologically safe workplace.
-Now my passion is to make sure that nurses don’t experience burnout like I did.
+it was tradies in Antarctica who taught me the value of a psychologically safe workplace and who helped me heal from burnout.